deamorim2/sdbs/EN-US/knn.rst

 The **KNN** system works by evaluating distances between bounding boxes inside the PostGIS R-Tree index.

-Because the index is built using the bounding boxes of geometries, the distances between any geometries that are not points will be inexact: they will be the distances between the bounding boxes of geometries.
+In prior versions, because the index was built using the bounding boxes of geometries, the distances between any geometries that weren't points could inexact: they were the distances between the bounding boxes of geometries.
+In current versions (PostGIS 2.2+ PostgreSQL 9.5+) this operator returns the true 2D distance between two geometries.

 The syntax of the index-based **KNN** query places a special "index-based distance operator" in the ORDER BY clause of the query, in this case "<->".
 There are two index-based distance operators,

-* **<->** means "distance between box centers"
+* **<->** means "distance between geometries"
 * **<#>** means "distance between box edges"

 Closest 10 streets to Broad Street station: